SyedAbdulRahman1/Premier-Soccer-Bot-League/README.md

 This repository contains all the design files, code, and documentation for the Premier Soccer Bot League competition.
 Our team designed and built a soccer-playing robot that competed against others, securing second place out of seventeen teams.

 ## Design
 The robot was designed using SolidWorks, focusing on durability and optimal movement strategies.
 The 3D models included in the Designs folder provide a detailed view of the mechanical components used.
+Use the following link to view the design. https://3dviewer.net/

 ## Control System
 The control system was developed using an Arduino board, enabling real-time responsiveness and agility on the field.
 The code, available in the Code folder, includes motor control algorithms and Bluetooth connectivity setups for remote operation through a custom mobile app.